mauritius work permit

 • Additional documents for specific professions

-• Where applicable, certified copy of academic and professional qualifications and details of work experience should be submitted in either French or English
+• Certified copy of academic and professional qualifications and details of work experience

-• A provisional health clearance obtainable from the Ministry of Health & Quality of Life
+• A provisional health clearance from the Ministry of Health & Quality of Life

 • For professionals having dependents: in case of spouse, the marriage certificate should be submitted and for children less than 18 years old, the birth certificate must be submitted (for Residence Permit Application).